zzhangjii/learning-library/workshops/docker/DockerJS.md

 Whereas, Containers include the application, all of its dependencies, but share the kernel with other containers and are not tied to any specific infrastructure, other than having the Docker engine installed on it’s host – allowing containers to run on almost any computer, infrastructure and cloud.

-## Required Prerequisites
+## Instructions

+### Access Your Environment

-- Once the infrastructure is provisioned you can access your enironment using `VNC Viewer`.
+Once the infrastructure is provisioned you can access your enironment using `VNC Viewer`.
 Please download and install from: [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/)

-## Instructions

 -  **Launch the Demo Lab**